KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 }
 ```

-This method verifies that the `msg` has been properly signed by the owners of the `combined_pk` to produce the `combinedsig` which would be used to `spend` to the `scriptPubkey` used to calculate the `msg`

 The response from both nodes should display a `"result": "success"` key pair.
-If this is not the case, you made an error in a previous steps.
+If this is not the case, you made an error in a previous step.

 #### Step 11: spend

 ::: tip Note
-Currently each node will output different raw transaction values, as both nodes are attempting to spend funds to their own wallets.
+Currently, each node will output different raw transaction values, as both nodes are attempting to spend funds to their own wallets.
 Of the two, the node that broadcasts its returned raw transaction value first will receive the coins.
-The other node does not need to broadcast its raw transaction value.
+The other node does not need to create or broadcast a transaction value.
 :::

 ##### Node 1